ImagoXV/NanoASV/README.md

 /path/to/installation/nanoasv -d path/to/sequences -o out [--options]
 ```
 ## ADVANCED - With Docker
-I highly recommand you not to run it with docker because of root privileges.
+I recommand you not to run it with docker because of root privileges.
 **Don't forget the --docker flag**
 ```sh
 docker run -v $(pwd)/Minimal:/data/Minimal -it nanoasv -d /data/Minimal -o out --docker